reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 Foreword
 ----

-In writing this, I've read a lot of different explanations of these topics [which topics?].
-Every one of them made these concepts feel very academic, and stuffy.
-And a lot of them made mistakes.
+In writing this, I've read a lot of different explanations of time and space complexity.
+Every one of them made these concepts feel very academic.
+A few of them made mistakes.

 Up until now, I was following suit, trying to dutifully cover each concept the way that I learned it myself.
 I'm going to try something new.

 A substantial percentage of you all are here because you want to get a programming job one day.
 And a substantial subset of you don't have CS degrees or engineering degrees.

-I'm going to write this for you, those of you who want to learn as much as you can, but want to focus on learning first what you need to get hired — those of you who need to hack the process a bit.
+I'm going to write this for those of you who want to learn as much as you can, but want to focus on learning first what you need to get hired.

-There is another percentage of you who are in school, or happy in your current field, and perhaps are participating in this primarily for the educational aspect.
-To you, I promise not to write anything that I'm not confident is correct.
-And it will be worth supplementing what I'm going to write with a more traditional explanation, which you can find anywhere by Googling these terms.

-The interview process will usually have you writing code at some point.
-It will have you working through an algorithm at some point.
-And it will have you discussing your code and your [thinking?] process with your interviewer.

-Yes, you want to optimize your code for its own sake.
-But for now, I'm going to focus on optimizing to get you a job, and it will get you well on your way to writing better code for its own sake.

-[I feel like this intro could be just a tad shorter...]

 Contents
 ----